divshot/docs/guides/getting-started.md

 ## Platform Overview

 Each site you want to host with Divshot is called an **app**.
 You can create as many apps as you like for free, and each one gets its own unique subdomain on `divshot.io`.
 For instance, if I named my app `dojo` it would be hosted at `dojo.divshot.io`.
+You can also assign custom subdomains to all of your apps to help you during development.

 ### Environments